yzanhua/Docker_Demo/demo_mpi_ecp/README.md

 2. Create a repository on your Docker Hub.
 Free account only has one free private repo.
 2. Login the docker account on your local/host machine:
     ```shell
+    # if using docker
     docker login -u [account user name]
     # enter your password

+    # if using podman
+    docker login docker.io -u [account user name]
     ```
 3. Push the image you built to the Docker Hub:
     ```shell